aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/interceptors.md

     }
     ```

+    Note also that in Java, you can opt to implement your interceptor by extending the `InterceptorWithWarmup` class, which by default will prime your interceptor by calling the `handle` method with an empty event.
+You can override the `warmUp` method to change the default warmup behaviour.

+    ```java
+    public class MyWarmupInterceptor<Input> extends InterceptorWithWarmup<Input> {

+      @Override
+      public void warmUp() {
+        // Invoke the "handle" method with an empty input super.warmUp();

+        // Perform additional priming here...
+      }

+      @Override
+      public Response handle(ChainedRequestInput<Input> input) {
+          ...
+      }
+    }
+    ```

 === "PYTHON"

     In Python, a list of interceptors can be passed as a keyword argument to the generated lambda handler decorator, for example:

     ```python
     from myapi_python_runtime.apis.tags.default_api_operation_config import say_hello_handler, SayHelloRequest, ApiResponse, SayHelloOperationResponses from myapi_python_runtime.model.api_error import ApiError
     from myapi_python_runtime.model.hello_response import HelloResponse

     @say_hello_handler(interceptors=[timing_interceptor, try_catch_interceptor])
     def handler(input: SayHelloRequest, **kwargs) -> SayHelloOperationResponses:
         return ApiResponse(